louisstow/doc.sproute.io/pages.md

 ### {{ &lt;variable&gt; }}

 Will replace the tag with the variable contents in the HTML rendered.
-By default the value will replace all HTML with HTML entities (`<` is replaced with `&lt;`).
+By default the value will replace all HTML with HTML entities (`<` is replaced with `&amp;lt;`).
 This is for security reasons to prevent XSS where users can inject JavaScript into your webpage.

 `{{ #<variable> }}` will do the same but will not escape the HTML.
 This should only be used if the data is trusted, such as if an administrator created it.